-GRA 3198C and GRA 3194C and a BFA Graphic Design major of senior standing

-I respond to email in the morning M-F. I'm happy to make appointments to meet outside of office hours.
-Email me to find a time.
-I'm always open to questions and hearing your ideas-let's have honest, respectful conversations to help you meet your goals.
+GRA 4196c / ideas & styles / syllabus Meets Tu/TH 5-7 (11:45-2:45) in FAC 316 Instructor Dr Dori Griffin | dgriffin@arts.ufl.edu | FAC 313E Office hours Drop-in Tu 9:30-10:30 & by appointment Prerequisites GRA 3198C and GRA 3194C and BFA Graphic Design major of senior standing I regularly check/reply to email in the early morning and late afternoon M-F. I'm happy to make appointments to meet outside office hours; email to work out a time.
+And I'm always open to questions and hearing your ideas-let's have honest, respectful conversations to help you meet your goals!
 Texts & materials:

 Required: Links to all required readings and viewings will be posted to Canvas.
-Software: Adobe Creative Suite or equivalent.

 Catalog description:

 GRA 4196c: Ideas & Styles.
 Special emphasis on history and theories of graphic design including innovations and contemporary issues.
 Course objectives:

-This course explores a complex question: How do designers bring concepts (ideas) into cooperation with visual languages (styles) in a global context?
+This course explores a complex question: How do designers bring concepts [ideas] into cooperation with visual languages [styles] in a global context?
 We'll engage this question through many lenses, in a series of design experiments, collaborations, and projects.
 Phase 1: What ideas are central to designers' collaborations within a global context today?
 Phase 2: How might we design experiences that foster a sense of belonging within communities?

 Phase 3: How might we use design to imagine more accessible futures within specific global contexts?
 Phase 4: How might you best represent your process of problem definition, iteration, and outcomes?
 Throughout the course, our guiding principles will be: cultivate curiosity, demonstrate respect, listen actively to all voices, and communicate clearly.
 All assignments and supporting materials will be posted to Canvas.
 Course outcomes:

-At the end of this course, students will be able to:

-- 1. demonstrate their capacity to identify and develop contextually suitable design outcomes for complex global needs; - 2. design systems-level outcomes across 2D, 3D, and 4D platforms; - 3. document and share their critically/theoretically informed iterative process across diverse contexts, from global stakeholder communities to design-practitioner peers.
+At the end of this course, students will be able to: (1) demonstrate their capacity to identify and develop contextually suitable design outcomes for complex global needs; (2) design systems-level outcomes across 2D, 3D, and 4D platforms; (3) document and share their critically/theoretically informed iterative process across diverse contexts, from global stake-holder communities to design-practitioner peers.
 Course deliverables:

-This course prioritizes:

-- well-prepared, active engagement in scheduled meetings demonstrated by attendance and participation and documented with in-class response activities; - commitment to completing weekly lecture/reading/viewing assignments demonstrated through participation in class discussions, presentations, and/or quizzes; and - 3. meaningful contributions to our shared goal of expanding and de-centering graphic design history demonstrated through your contributions to the class project.
+This course prioritizes (1) well-prepared, active engagement in scheduled meetings - demonstrated by attendance and participation and documented with in-class response activities; (2) commitment to completing weekly lecture/reading/viewing assignments - demonstrated through participation in class discussions, presentations, and/or quizzes; and (3) meaningful contributions to our shared goal of expanding and de-centering graphic design history - demonstrated through your contributions to the class project.
 Point distribution - 100 points total:

 This course evaluates engagement with the design process-from problem definition through the presentation of outcomes.

-As such, the grading scale is broken down into process outcomes.
+As such, the grading scale is broken down into 18 process outcomes, each worth 4pts, with +3 points for completion of at least 17 of these.
 These process outcomes are 75% of the course grade.
 Each of the two projects is 10% of the grade, and the final case studies for those two projects are 5% of the grade.
 Grading scale: